mika-f/udon-analyzer/docs/analyzers/PLANNED.md

 ## UdonSharp Compiler

-- `ERR: Only one class declaration per file is currently supported by UdonSharp`
 - `ERR: GetComponent<T> is currently broken un Udon for SDK3 components`
 - `ERR: UdonSharp custom methods currently do not support default arguments or params arguments`
 - `ERR: Static fields are not yet supported by UdonSharp`